mschoettle/emf-tutorial/README.md

 - Change the textual representation of a model element in the editor and
 - Change the choice of values provided for a property in the editor

+To see the evolution of the model and custom modifications, check the commit history.

 ## Requirements

 Use the [Eclipse Modeling Tools](https://www.eclipse.org/downloads/) package.